Douglas Bader: Battle of Britain

 On 7 September, Bader claimed two Bf 109s shot down, followed by a Junkers Ju 88.
 On 9 September, Bader claimed another Dornier.
 During the same mission, he attacked a He 111 only to discover he was out of ammunition.
 Enraged, he thought about ramming it and slicing off the rudder with his propeller, but turned away when he regained his composure.
 On 14 September, Bader was awarded the Distinguished Service Order (DSO) for his combat leadership.

 On 15 September, known as the Battle of Britain Day, Bader damaged a Do 17 and a Ju 88, while destroying another Do 17 in the afternoon.
 Bader flew several missions that day, which involved heavy air combat.
 The original combat report states that he destroyed one enemy aircraft, claimed no probable, but did claim several damaged.
 The Dornier's gunner attempted to bale out, but his parachute was caught on the tail wheel and he died when the aircraft crashed into the Thames Estuary.
 Further detail suggests Bader took pity on the gunner and "tried to kill him to put him out of his misery".
 Another Do 17 and a Ju 88 were claimed on 18 September.
 A Bf 109 was claimed on 27 September.
-Bader was gazetted on 1 October 1940.
+Bader's DSO was gazetted on 1 October 1940.
 On 24 September, he had been promoted to the war substantive rank of flight lieutenant.